Our Committees

 Area coordinators

-Proposed 2 for each area
+2 for each larger area

-Area Representatives help the Community Representatives collaborate and strategize about how to reach and assist all the landowners in the area where invasive plants are problematic.
+Area Representatives help the community representatives collaborate and strategize about how to reach and assist all the landowners in the area where invasive plants are problematic.
 Specifically

 Organize community representatives within an area